smirnoffmg/django-peak/README.md

 - What are Django context processors, and when might you use them in a project?
 - Describe the process of creating custom template tags and filters in Django.
 - What are `F` objects in Django, and how can they be used to perform database updates efficiently?
-- How can you use the distinct() method in a QuerySet to retrieve unique values?
+- How can you use the `distinct()` method in a QuerySet to retrieve unique values?
-- Describe the role of the select_for_update() method in Django, and in what scenarios is it useful?
+- Describe the role of the `select_for_update()` method in Django, and in what scenarios is it useful?
+- What are signals in Django, and why are they useful in web development?
+- What is the role of the @receiver decorator in connecting signal handlers to signals?
+- Describe the differences between built-in signals like pre_save, post_save, and post_delete in Django.

 ### [Level 3: Advanced](/Level%203:%20Advanced/README.md)
 | Skill Area                  | Description                                                                                    |